 Protection against theft and damage to your vehicle is worth purchasing so if something does happen and you get in an accident or your car gets stolen/broken into, you will not be liable from your rental company.
 It’s best to buy this kind of insurance from a separate provider, either a dedicated travel car insurance or through your credit card.

 However, you will still need to purchase the mandatory insurance alongside the zero liability insurance, so don’t forget that!

 12. Where should you rent a car from in Costa Rica?

 There are heaps of car rental companies out there so you will not struggle to find one suitable for you.

 It’s best to go for reputable companies with plenty of recent reviews so you are less likely to run into any issues.
 You can request online quotes, but many don’t mention the hidden fees, so it is best to contact these companies directly to ensure you know what the final price will be.

 Common pick-up points include airports in San Jose and Liberia, and main areas such as Puerto Viejo de Talamanca, Limon, Quepos, and Tamarindo.
 If you are flying into Costa Rica, we recommend staying overnight in a hotel before picking up your rental so that you are refreshed for the next day and can avoid driving at night.

 Here are some rental companies we recommend:

-- Adobe Rent a Car – pick up points in Puerto Viejo de Talamanca, San Jose, and Quepos.
+- Discover Cars – Pick-up points in Liberia, San Jose, Tamarindo, Jaco, and Quepos.

 - Alamo – Pick up points in San Jose, Limon, Uvita, Tamarindo, Liberia, La Fortuna and Jaco.